nichess-game/nichess-game.github.io/docs/index.rst

 Nichess
 #######

-Nichess is chess where pieces have abilities and health points
+Nichess is chess where pieces have abilities and health points.

 Code: https://github.com/nichess-game